 I assume by this question you want to know if your use of Tutanota can be traced.
 They don’t track you in any way.
 They don’t post targeted ads in your mailbox.
-They also don’t log your IP address, or even require you to enter any personal information (no phone number, no email address).
+They also don’t log your IP address (unless forced to), or even require you to enter any personal information (no phone number, no email address).
 So Tutanota isn’t tracking or tracing what you do.

 Your email, contacts, and calendar are all encrypted, so no one, not even Tutanota, can read them.
 Right now, Tutanota is battling German court demands to spy on one specific email account.
 Even if the company loses this battle, all they can do is monitor future unencrypted mail coming to the account.
 They literally have no way to decrypt encrypted messages, regardless of how hard some judge pushes them.

 In other words, there is little anyone can do to trace you in Tutanota.